-In December 1999, the County Legislature adopted a resolution of intent to maintain an unreserved General Fund balance equal to 10% of its General Fund revenues.
+In December 1999 the County Legislature adopted a resolution of intent to maintain an unreserved General Fund balance equal to 10% of its General Fund revenues.
 This goal was reaffirmed in December 2009 with a commitment to restore reserves to 10% within three years, should it fall below.
-The County ended 2016 with its total fund balance at \$74.7 million.
-Initial and subsequent appropriations in the 2017 budget assigned \$12.1 million in fund balance of which \$7.6 million was appropriated to balance the budget and \$4.5 million was set aside for encumbrances.
-The remaining \$62.5 million or 9.1% of adjusted General Fund revenues was unassigned.
-Since its adoption in December 1999, legislation has passed to permanently adjust the general fund calculation for the sales tax pass-thru accounting change and for prepaid expenses.
+The County ended 2018 with its total fund balance at \$72.1 million.
+Initial and subsequent appropriations in the 2019 budget assigned \$1.7 million in fund balance of which none was appropriated to balance the budget and \$1.7 million was set aside for encumbrances.
+The remaining \$70 million or 11% of adjusted General Fund revenues was unassigned.
+Since its adoption in December 1999, legislation has passed to permanently adjust the general fund calculation for the sales tax pass-thru accounting change, for prepaid expenses and for interdepartmental expenses.
 (See "FINANCIAL STRUCTURE - County Budget", herein.)